ppy/osu-wiki/wiki/Tournaments/o!AOT/1/en.md

    - Seed 5/6/7/8 will be placed in Group B/C/F/G
 7. A team will have **2 minutes** to switch their roster(s) between each map.
    - After the given time expires, the referee will start the map.
-8. If a team get a technical difficulty in the middle of a qualifier map, the following team gets a chance to replay that specific map. (only once per team in the whole qualifier playthrough)
+8. If a team gets a technical difficulty in the middle of a qualifier map, the following team gets a chance to replay that specific map. (only once per team in the whole qualifier playthrough)

 ### Match Procedures

 1. Teams will use `!roll` tournament to determine the order of picking and banning beatmaps.
-2. The team that scores higher will pick the first beatmap to play and second to bann. (start picking after the second bann is mentioned)
+2. The team that scores higher will pick the first beatmap to play and second to ban. (start picking after the second ban is mentioned)
 3. The team that scores lower will start banning the map first and picking map to play second.
 4. For Grand Finals, there will be no bracket reset.
 Instead, the team in winner bracket will be given a choice to win/lose the `!roll`, one point advantage and a free ban.
 Their pick/ban order can follow the #2 and #3 point of this section.
 5. A team will be given **2 minutes** to pick/ban a map